 Credit Committee is responsible for making decisions on applications for all types of credit facilities within its limits set out in the Credit Policy and in particular, monitoring the lending portfolio for managing the overall credit risk of the Bank.
-The members of the Committee comprise the Chief Executive, General Manager & Alternate Chief Executive, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Credit, Head of Credit Analysis and Credit Manager(s).
+The members of the Committee comprise the Chief Executive, Senior General Manager & Alternate Chief Executive, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Credit, Head of Credit Analysis and Credit Manager (Section Head from Commercial Section or Retail Section).